top of page

 “Mom… is this even safe?”

-Of all my hikes so far, nothing beats the sweaty triumph of a Magaliesburg summit—endless beauty, peace and feeling like the last great adventurer on Earth.
+Of all my hikes so far, nothing beats the sweaty triumph of a Magaliesburg summit - endless beauty, peace and the deeply delusional feeling that you are the last great adventurer on Earth.

 Oh dear, is that another Magaliesburg hike I see on the horizon?